Chart Color Schemes

 Health

-The most common medical conditions are arthritis and asthma, affecting 9.6% and 7.5% of residents respectively.
-68.2% of residents report being completely clear of medical ailments, compared to 70.1% across the Australian Capital Territory.
-As of 2021, 19.3% of residents are aged 65 and over (526 people).
-Health outcomes among seniors in Pearce are above average, performing better than the general population in health metrics.
+The most common medical conditions were arthritis impacting 9.6% and asthma impacting 7.5% of residents.
+68.2% declared themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Health outcomes among the working-age population are typical.
+The area has 19.3% of residents aged 65 and over (526 people), higher than the 14.1% in Australian Capital Territory.
+Health outcomes among seniors are above average but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health